danielzhaotongliu/MALTrends/README.md

 # MALTrends

-This is a project that displays statistics over time of any anime on MyAnimeList using the Wayback Machine
+This is a web scraper for MyAnimeList score progressions on the Wayback Machine internet archive.

+The data gathered from this repo is used in another project [MALTrendsWeb](https://github.com/danielzhaotongliu/MALTrendsWeb/)

 ## Installation

+### Prerequisites

+- Make sure you have a version of `python3` and `virtualenv` installed.
+See `https://virtualenv.pypa.io/en/latest/installation/` for installation instructions.

 ### Clone